-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and overseeing performance of the independent registered public accounting firm; - reviewing and discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing with management and the independent registered public accounting firm our interim and year-end operating results; - reviewing our financial statements and our critical accounting policies and estimates; - reviewing the adequacy and effectiveness of our internal controls; - developing procedures for employees to submit concerns anonymously about questionable accounting, internal accounting controls, or audit matters; - overseeing our policies on risk assessment and risk management; - overseeing compliance with our code of business conduct and ethics; - reviewing related-party transactions; and - pre-approving all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.

-Each member of our audit committee meets the requirements for independence under the listing standards of Nasdaq and SEC rules and regulations.
+selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; helping to ensure the independence and overseeing performance of the independent registered public accounting firm; helping to ensure the independence and overseeing performance of the independent registered public accounting firm; reviewing and discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing with management and the independent registered public accounting firm our interim and year-end operating results; reviewing our financial statements and our critical accounting policies and estimates; reviewing the adequacy and effectiveness of our internal controls; developing procedures for employees to submit concerns anonymously about questionable accounting, internal accounting controls, or audit matters; overseeing our policies on risk assessment and risk management; overseeing compliance with our code of business conduct and ethics; reviewing related-party transactions; and pre-approving all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.
+Each member of our audit committee meets the requirements for independence under the listing standards of Nasdag and SEC rules and regulations.
 Our board of directors has determined that all three members of our audit committee are "audit committee financial experts" as such term is defined under the SEC rules implementing SOX Section 407.
+Our compensation committee's responsibilities include: reviewing, approving and determining, or making recommendations to our board of directors regarding, the compensation of our executive officers, including our chief executive officer; reviewing and approving any change in control, severance or termination arrangements with our executive officers; reviewing, approving and administering incentive compensation and equity compensation plans; reviewing and approving our overall compensation philosophy; and making recommendations regarding non-employee director compensation to our full board of directors.
+Each member of our compensation committee meets the requirements for independence under the listing standards of Nasdag and SEC rules and regulations.
+In addition, each member of our compensation committee is also a non-employee